 If we look to established artists, such as Shantell Martin, who in recent history launched an incredibly successful NFT collection of unique pieces that they developed specifically as a digital showcase, then we can see the value in minting a collection of NFTs.

 The same can be said for the infamous street artist, Banksy, who minted a collection of squares from one of their famous pieces of a person throwing a bouquet of flowers.
 Due to the collectibility of their work in physical mediums, even the squares of the piece that were completely blank were still sought after and regarded within the art community for their ability to point out some of the absurdities that come with the concept of digital art collection.
-The point being, they were able to find success by leveraging an already existing community that they had developed and ported over to the Web3 space to support their work.
+The point is, that they were able to find success by leveraging an already existing community that they had developed and ported over to the Web3 space to support their work.

-This is not to perpetuate the myth that by simply minting NFTs that an artist, who otherwise doesn’t have a following or community supporting their work, will be able to successfully leverage Web3 to find success – this is not the case.
+This is not to perpetuate the myth that by simply minting NFTs that an artist, who otherwise doesn’t have a following or investors supporting their work, will be able to successfully leverage Web3 to find success – this is not the case.

-One of the largest pitfalls that many newcomers to the space find is that releasing a collection of NFTs without doing the groundwork to promote and build community first will result in losses due to gas fees – so it’s important to spend time engaging your community first to properly measure the demand for your work, and perform the due diligence to make sure that the minting fees won’t outweigh the final sales value of the collection.
+One of the largest pitfalls that many newcomers to the space find is that releasing a collection of NFTs without doing the groundwork to promote and build growth first will result in losses due to gas fees – so it’s important to spend time engaging your audience first to properly measure the demand for your work, and perform the due diligence to make sure that the minting fees won’t outweigh the final sales value of the collection.

-What’s Next for Web3 Communities?
+What’s next for Web3 marketing?

 It is no doubt that as the projects evolve, and the space becomes more mainstream, it will only become more accessible to be able to engage in the space and find success on these platforms.